Arcadia, California: Filming locations

 Los Angeles County Arboretum is located on Baldwin Ave.

-Many films on location (including Tarzan and the Bing Crosby On the Road movies), television series, most notably Fantasy Island were filmed in Arcadia.
-A popular visiting site is the house with the bell tower, where Tattoo rang the bell, is the Queen Anne Cottage, located in the Los Angeles County Arboretum and Botanic Garden in Arcadia.
-The plane, "arriving" with the guests, was filmed in the lagoon behind the Queen Anne Cottage.
-Occasionally, outdoor scenes and commercials are filmed at the Arboretum have been filmed on the grounds of the Los Angeles County Arboretum and Botanic Garden.
+Location shooting has taken place on the grounds of the Los Angeles County Arboretum and Botanic Garden in Arcadia for many films, including Tarzan and the Bing Crosby On the Road movies, and television series, most notably Fantasy Island.
+A popular site for fan visits is the house with the bell tower where Tattoo rang the bell, which is the Queen Anne Cottage.
+The "arrival" of the plane with the guests was filmed in the lagoon behind the Queen Anne Cottage.
+Outdoor scenes and commercials are still occasionally filmed at the Arboretum.

-The Santa Anita Park Racetrack is another popular filming locations.
-The true story film Seabiscuit (2003) was filmed and takes place at the Santa Anita race track.
-A commercial for Claritin allergy medicine, a Lexus commercial, and three episodes of Grey's Anatomy have used it as a location ("Walk on Water", "Drowning on Dry Land" and "Some Kind of Miracle").
+The Santa Anita Park Racetrack is another popular filming location.
+The true story film Seabiscuit (2003) takes place at the racetrack and was filmed there.
+A commercial for Claritin allergy medicine, a Lexus commercial, and three episodes of Grey's Anatomy ("Walk on Water", "Drowning on Dry Land" and "Some Kind of Miracle") have used it as a location.

-This city was one of the filming locations for Columbia Pictures' comedy film North (1994).
+Arcadia was one of the filming locations for Columbia Pictures' comedy film North (1994).

 The fantasy-comedy film Matilda was shot here in 1996.

 A scene from Step Brothers (2008) was shot at the nearby Derby restaurant.

 Scenes from Mission: Impossible III (2006) were shot at Methodist Hospital.

-In the movie Cloverfield, the scene in which the survivors walk inside Bloomingdale's was actually filmed inside a Robinsons-May store under reconstruction inside the Westfield Santa Anita in Arcadia.
+In the 2008 film Cloverfield, the scene in which the survivors walk inside Bloomingdale's was actually filmed inside a Robinsons-May store under reconstruction inside the Westfield Santa Anita in Arcadia.
 The film Eagle Eye (2008) was also filmed in this location.

 Scenes from Kicking & Screaming (2005) were shot at Foothill Middle School and in Arcadia homes.

-The movie The Lone Ranger (2013) filmed their train scenes here within the Santa Anita Race Track parking lot by building an elevated 'roller coaster' like track.
+Train scenes for the 2013 film The Lone Ranger were filmed at the Santa Anita Race Track parking lot by building an elevated roller coaster-like track.

 The comedy film Deal of a Lifetime (1999) was filmed entirely at Arcadia High School.

-The movie Moxie (2021) was filmed at Arcadia High School's North Gym and Salter Stadium.
+Moxie (2021) was filmed at Arcadia High School's North Gym and Salter Stadium.